 According to EPA data, the average household leaks about 10,000 gallons per year.
-Often completely inaudible and invisible in starting stages, the average leak can go undetected for anywhere from months to years, and add up to waste about 10 gallons of water per day.
-Particularly depending on leak location, significant property damage may result.
+Often completely inaudible and invisible in starting stages, the average leak can go undetected for anywhere from months to years, and add up to a waste of about 10 gallons of water per day.
+Particularly depending on the leak location, significant property damage may result.

 Taking a few steps to avoid leaks in the first place can help you conserve water, save time, and prevent any costly repairs down the road.

 At least once a year, look in the cabinets under your sinks to check for drips and leaks.
-You also should inspect under your dishwasher and refrigerator, as these can be the source of costly leaks.
+You also should inspect your dishwasher and refrigerator, as these can be the source of costly leaks.

 Though the icemaker attached to your fridge is convenient, it can also greatly increase your water bill.
 If you can leave it unconnected, you’ll save money and prevent leaks from starting.
-If not, inspect the hose that connects to the water line every once in awhile.
+If not, inspect the hose that connects to the water line every once in a while.
 If the hose is cracked or discolored, it’s time for a replacement.

 These alarms warn of leaks in areas such as basements or bathrooms.
 Pricier alarms can even let you know of leaks when you aren’t home, through your home’s security system or programmed phone numbers.

 Condensation can occur around pipes so inspections can help detect it before you have a major leak.
-Also be on the lookout for warped or cracked flooring.
+Also, be on the lookout for warped or cracked flooring.

 Once-a-year inspections are your best bet.
-Check for leaks, bulging tanks or corrosion.
-Also check the long metal rods in the tank to make sure they aren’t corroded.
+Check for leaks, bulging tanks, or corrosion.
+Also, check the long metal rods in the tank to make sure they aren’t corroded.

-A routine professional inspection of your HVAC unit can help spot leaks that could one day damage your floor, wall or ceiling.
+A routine professional inspection of your HVAC unit can help spot leaks that could one day damage your floor, wall, or ceiling.

 It has been calculated that if the 5% of American homes with the most leaks were to correct those leaks, it could save the nation over 177 billion gallons of water annually.